 It's not about the latest 'one weird tip to improve conversion'.
+It's about Context.

 It's easy to get caught up in case studies reading how 'X colour was more effective' or 'We improved form conversion by reducing the amount of inputs'.
 In reality, the essential thing is context.
 One website may have found a colour more effective for conversion because it was constrast to their website colour theme.
 Likewise, the site that found form conversion went up when they reduced input fields, but at the cost of qualified leads.